aneto0/MARTe2-components/Source/Components/DataSources/ProfinetDataSource/Docs/README.md

 - Fiber 1000BaseX Full Duplex 0x0016

 ### MainThread and Timer helpers
 Aforementioned MainThread and Timer helper are **EmbeddedServiceMethodBinderT** service implementations .
 They can be configured to be executed on specific CPU masks and with specific timeouts.
+Please refer to the EmbeddedServiceMethodBinderT documentation for specific details on the configuration.

 ```
 +MainThreadHelper = {